simonscabello/simonscabello/README.md

-# 👋 Olá, sou Simon Scabello!
+# 👋 Hello, I'm Simon Scabello!

-Sou um desenvolvedor backend apaixonado por criar soluções de software poderosas e eficientes.
-Atualmente, trabalho na incrível empresa [UpCities](https://upcities.app/), onde desafios emocionantes são a norma.
+I'm a passionate backend developer who loves creating powerful and efficient software solutions.
+Currently, I work at the amazing company [UpCities](https://upcities.app/), where exciting challenges are the norm.

-## 🚀 Linguagens e Ferramentas
+## 🚀 Languages and Tools
-Aqui estão algumas das tecnologias que eu domino e utilizo diariamente:
+Here are some of the technologies I master and use daily:

 - PHP | Laravel | Symfony
 - HTML5 | CSS | JavaScript
 - Docker | MySQL | Redis
-- Git | Pipelines
+- Git | Bitbucket | Bitbucket Pipelines
-- Linux | NGINX
+- Linux | NGINX | AWS
+- Postman | RESTful APIs

-## 📫 Vamos Colaborar!
+## 📫 Let's Collaborate!
-Estou sempre aberto a novas oportunidades de colaboração e projetos emocionantes.
-Se você está procurando alguém para se juntar à sua equipe ou trabalhar em um projeto interessante, não hesite em entrar em contato.

-Você pode me encontrar aqui no GitHub ou me enviar uma mensagem em [scabello57@gmail.com](mailto:scabello57@gmail.com).
+I'm always open to new collaboration opportunities and exciting projects.
+If you're looking for someone to join your team or work on an interesting project, feel free to get in touch.

+You can find me here on GitHub or send me a message at [scabello57@gmail.com](mailto:scabello57@gmail.com).

-## 🌟 Vamos Conectar!
+## 🌟 Let's Connect!
-Vamos ficar em contato e explorar o mundo do desenvolvimento juntos:
+Let's stay in touch and explore the world of development together:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/simon-scabello-b06b7716a/)

 ---

-⭐️ Obrigado por visitar meu perfil!
-Vamos criar algo incrível juntos! ⭐️
+⭐️ Thanks for visiting my profile!
+Let's create something amazing together! ⭐️